Frequently Asked Questions

 Shippensburg, PA 17257

-Maryland practices same-day voter-registration.
+In Maryland, the last day to register to vote online is October 18.
+Maryland also practices same-day voter-registration.
 This means that one can register to vote at polling sites at the same time one votes.
 This can be done on election day or during early voting (8 days prior to the election).

 Who is permitted to vote by mail varies by state.
 In both Pennsylvania and Maryland, anyone is able to vote by mail, and no one is required to present a reason why they need a mail-in ballot.